 — Hemant Mehta, blogger at FriendlyAtheist.com and author of The Young Atheist’s Survival Guide

 I loved the thoughtful, intelligent, funny voice in Maria Polonchek’s beautiful book.
 Although Polonchek and I have wildly different views on God, I appreciate her willingness to delve into the nuances of the deep mysteries that all parents consider when raising children.
 Not only is this book well-researched, but it is full of heart and personality, of good questions and honest answers, of hope and humor.
-For me, it was a long and familiar conversation with a good friend, and, though you may not know Maria, I’m confident it will feel like that for you, too.

 — Katie Savage, author of Grace in the Maybe: Instructions on Not Knowing Everything about God